-The content of this website may contain affiliate links and we may be compensated (at no cost to you!).
-Thank you for your support!
+This website may contain affiliate links and we may be compensated (at no cost to you!).

-Colorado was built on the back of the gold rush, and nothing epitomizes the wild west like the charming town of Old Colorado City!
+Colorado was built on the back of the gold rush and mining days.
+And nothing epitomizes the wild west like the charming town of Old Colorado City.

-Unlike other Colorado destinations, historic Old Colorado City (aka OCC), is a suburb nestled inside of another bigger city.
+Unlike any other top Colorado destination, historic Old Colorado City (aka OCC), is a suburb nestled inside of the city of Colorado Springs.

 Where is Old Colorado City?